remotion-dev/remotion/packages/docs/docs/miscellaneous/snippets/player-in-iframe.md

 Credit to [@marcusstenbeck](https://twitter.com/marcusstenbeck) for creating this snippet.
 :::

-This snippet is useful if you want to isolate the global styles of your homepage from the global styles of the [`<Player>`](/docs/player), for example if you are using TailwindCSS.
+This snippet is useful if you want to isolate the global styles of your homepage from the global styles of the [`<Player>`](/docs/player).

 ```diff title="Usage"
 - import { Player } from '@remotion/player';